 Bony involvement occurs from extension of tumor growth into the periosteum by direct invasion or by spread through local vessels into the bone (local metastasis).
 In some cases, the tumors do not actually involve bone but are inseparable from it, such that a wide resection can only be accomplished by resecting the adjacent bone.
 Better understanding of the functional anatomy of the pelvis and our ability to reconstruct following major bony resections has made these procedures possible.
 Resection of the periacetabular area or the hip usually requires extensive reconstruction, while resection of the area above and below the hip may not.5 It should be emphasized that the number of patients who are suitable candidates following full local and systemic staging are few and that a multidisciplinary approach is essential to ensure a satisfactory outcome.

 A thorough knowledge of the topographic and functional anatomy of the pelvis is essential for surgeons embarking on these operations.
-Knowledge of the topographic anatomy ensures that the surgeon is familiar with important landmarks and relationships of various ...
+Knowledge of the topographic anatomy ensures that the surgeon is familiar with important landmarks and ...